Ladder99/setup-demo/SETUP-old.md

 ## About

-This setup uses a Raspberry Pi to host the Ladder99 pipeline (Relay, Postgres, Grafana), SQL access (pgadmin), and a reverse proxy (Traefik).
-The Traefik container will be the only one with port 80 and 443 exposed (?).
+This setup uses a Digital Ocean droplet to host the Ladder99 pipeline (Relay, Postgres, Grafana), SQL access (Hue), and a reverse proxy (Traefik).
+The Traefik container will be the only one with port 80 and 443 exposed.

 ## Diagram source